Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 ## Brain Penetration Assays Dataset

-In this tutorial, we consider a dataset that includes 220 compounds with complete measurements for all relevant assays (100 nM PgP, 1 µM PgP, 100 nM BCRP) and the target property k_puu (unbound brain-to-plasma partition coefficient).
+In this tutorial, we consider a dataset that includes 220 compounds with complete measurements for all relevant assays (100 nM PgP, 1 µM PgP, 100 nM BCRP) and the target property $k_\text{puu}$ (unbound brain-to-plasma partition coefficient).
 The dataset also includes associated Quantitative Structure-Activity Relationship (QSAR) model predictions, which provide initial estimates for the assay outcomes and other relevant properties such as Mean Residence Time (MRT).

 The dataset was originally published in [Chen et al., 2026](https://arxiv.org/abs/2601.14710) and can be found at [CNS Assays Dataset](https://github.com/MSDLLCpapers/IBMDPDesigns.jl/tree/main/CNS_example/data).